Mitigation of multi-path propagation artefacts in acoustic targets with adaptive cepstral filtering: Results and Discussion

-As expected, the use of filtering alone was not beneficial.
-The filtering strategy proved effective in removing reflected components from the audio, removing also the information encoded in these components, such as the sound source depth.
-This information may be intrinsically linked to ship size and tonnage, which are important features for distinguishing between vessel types.
-Therefore, although the filter successfully mitigates the influence of multi-path reflections, it may also remove discriminative features that are valuable for classification.
+As expected, applying filtering in isolation was not beneficial.
+The filtering strategy proved effective in attenuating reflected components; however, it also suppressed information encoded in those components, such as the sound source depth and range \parencite{ferguson2019improved}.
+This information can correlate with target characteristics (e.g., ship length, tonnage) and thus with vessel type, making them potentially discriminative \parencite{sys2008search}.
+Therefore, while the filter successfully mitigates the influence of multi-path reflections, it may also remove discriminative features that are valuable for classification.

 Since SAS utilises different segments of the same audio for training and testing, the attenuation of time-varying components proved beneficial for classification.
 In contrast, FAS benefited more from the complementary information provided by the LME.
-Since ship-radiated noise spectrogram contains hydrodynamic components in the form of broadband signals, the LME present in these signals encodes information about the physical structure of the ship.
+Because the acoustic source in a ship is related to its physical dimensions, such as the draught and the propeller position, the LME pattern indirectly provides information about the ship's size and draft\parencite{sys2008search ,johnson2025characterization}.
 Retaining this information in the unprocessed signal contributed positively to classification.
-However, as the engine and machinery sounds were hidden in the reflection artefacts, the filtering strategy contributed to the identification of harmonic patterns present in the spectrograms.
+However, as the engine and machinery sounds were hidden in the reflection artefacts \parencite{audoly2017measurement}, the filtering strategy contributed to the identification of harmonic patterns present in the spectrograms.
 In practice, the parallel classification pipeline provides both representations separately to the model, offering complementary perspectives that enhance performance.